mibur1/psy112/book/1_basics/3_resampling.md

 display_flashcards('quiz/validation_set.json');
 ```

-**Hands on**: In the editor below, perform classification for two splits in the the data.
-First, use 80% of the data for testing and 20% for training, and second use 20% for training and 80% for testing.
-Before evaluation the results, think about what kind of results you would expect from the two models.
-Which do you think will perform better?
+**Hands on**: In the editor below, we perform a classification for two splits in the the data.
+Please modify the code to first use 80% of the data for testing and 20% for training, and second to use 20% for training and 80% for testing.
+Before evaluating each model, think about what kind of results you would expect.
+Which model do you think will perform better?

 <iframe src="https://trinket.io/embed/python3/48c2802e1e16" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>